-The library offers nine public computer workstations which provide catalog searching, word processing and free internet access.
+The library offers ten public computer workstations which provide catalog searching, word processing and free internet access.
 Wireless Internet access is also available throughout the library.
-The library also offers the use of a scanner (free), microfilm reader (free), fax machine ($1.00/page), and a printer/copier that is connected to all public computers ($0.15/page for black and white; $0.75/page for color).
+The library also offers the use of a scanner (free) and a printer/copier that is connected to all public computers ($0.15/page for black and white; $0.75/page for color).

-If an item cannot be found in the OCLN catalog, try searching the Virtual Catalog, which includes nearby libary networks throughout the state.
-If the item you are looking for still cannot be located, you can place an Interlibrary Loan Request to locate it elswhere.
-Please use the Interlibrary Loan Requests form to submit a request.
+If an item cannot be found in the OCLN catalog, try searching the Commonwealth Catalog, which includes nearby libary networks throughout the state.
+If the item you are looking for still cannot be located, you can place an Interlibrary Loan Request at the Reference Desk.

 Central Register | Goods and Services Bulletin